bmdako/BerlingskeMQ/README.md

 1) "task 3"
 ```

+Now the worker starts to process the task by finding and executing the correct method for processing.
-After processeing has finished, the task is removed from the workers processing queue (`LREM`) and the cycle repeats itself.
+After processing has finished, the task is removed from the workers processing queue (command `LREM`).

 ```sh
 redis> LREM worker1-queue -1 'task 1'